freenas/freenas-docs/userguide/storage.rst

 Drag the slider to select the desired number of disks.
-:guilabel:`Volume Manager` displays the resulting storage capacity, taking reserved swap space into account.
+:guilabel:`ZFS Pool Manager` displays the resulting storage capacity, taking reserved swap space into account.
 To change the layout or the number of disks, drag the slider to the desired volume layout.
 The :guilabel:`Volume layout` drop-down menu can also be clicked if a